xonq/tutorials/funannotate.md

 --protein_evidence YOUR/PROTEIN_EVIDENCE /fs/project/PAS1046/databases/funannotate/uniprot_sprot.fasta \
 –cpus 8 --busco_seed_species BUSCO_SPECIES -o OUTPUT/FOLDER
 ```
-NOTE - the source command exports the environment variables necessary for funannotate

 ##### - submit a job to Torque to run that file in the funannotate container
 ```